 While Medicare historically has required that IRFs implement a preadmission assessment process, the aforementioned regulatory changes outlined very specific requirements.
 Failure to meet the specific time and content requirements can result in denial of payment for services provided to Medicare beneficiaries.

 Key mandates for the preadmission assessment screening process are outlined in Table 1.
 While these demands are widely known, several areas still have proven problematic for IRFs.
 These include:

 Timing of the Preadmission Assessment

-The PAS must be completed during the 48 hours immediately following patient admission to the IRF.
-If completed within this time frame, the IRF may perform an update to the assessment in order to meet the requirement.
+The PAS must be completed during the 48 hours immediately preceding patient admission to the IRF.
+If completed earlier than this time frame, the IRF may perform an update to the assessment in order to meet the requirement.